bigbite/interactivity-api-tutorial/readme.md

 </div>
 ```

 At the moment the render has no connection to the interactivity API, we can enable this by using data attributes.
-Add the data attrbiutes below, these are called `directives` in the API docs:
+Add the data attrbiutes below - these are called `directives` in the API docs:

 ```
 <?php